mcgurk/Arduino-USB-HID-RetroJoystickAdapter/C64_keyboard/README.md

-# Poor man's "Keyrah" to connect C64 keyboard to USB
+# Poor man's "Keyrah" to connect C64 keyboard to USB (for BMC64)

 ## Building
 - Solder all keyboard connector pins to Arduino Pro Micro.